zhangdichn/site/community/events/ospp-summer-2021.md

 ### What's the expected outcome?

 In this project, you will only need to implement `Storager`.
-Take `go-service-hdfs` as an example, you will need to implement the functions [here](https://github.com/beyondstorage/go-service-hdfs/blob/master/storage.go)
+Take `go-service-hdfs` as an example, you will need to implement the functions [here](https://github.com/beyondstorage/go-service-hdfs/blob/master/storage.go).

 The implementation won't be very hard, but you should set up and pass the integration tests.
 This will be relatively harder.
-You will perhaps need to deploy a cluster and handle some corner cases.
+You will perhaps need to deploy a server or cluster and handle some corner cases.

+You only need to use our [integration test framework](https://github.com/beyondstorage/go-integration-test).
+Further testing is not required.

 ### Do we have to use an official SDK?